-The IUPAC–Richter Prize in Medicinal Chemistry has been established in 2006 by a generous gift from the Chemical Works of Gedeon Richter, Plc.
+The IUPAC–Richter Prize in Medicinal Chemistry has been established in 2005 by a generous gift from the Chemical Works of Gedeon Richter, Plc.
 (Budapest, Hungary) to acknowledge the key role that medicinal chemistry plays toward improving human health.
-The prize – USD 10000 – is to be awarded to an internationally recognized scientist, preferably a medicinal chemist, whose activities or published accounts have made an outstanding contribution to the practice of medicinal chemistry or to an outstanding example of new drug discovery.
+The prize is to be awarded to an internationally recognized scientist, preferably a medicinal chemist, whose activities or published accounts have made an outstanding contribution to the practice of medicinal chemistry or the discovery of one or more new drugs.

 Applicants are received by NOMINATION only, with just one person needing to serve in that capacity, although a total of five (5) individuals should be listed as referees overall.
 The submission should contain